StrangeBeeCorp/docs/docs/includes/configure-index-ilm-elasticsearch.md

     ```

 !!! warning "API calls changes"
-    After migrating to Elasticsearch, the following API calls no longer work with audit logs stored in Elasticsearch:
+    After migrating to Elasticsearch, the following Query API calls no longer work with audit logs stored in Elasticsearch:

-    - `listAudit`
+    * `listAudit`
-    - `listAuditFromObject`
+    * `listAuditFromObject`
-    - `getAudit`
+    * `getAudit`

-    Instead, use the following API calls:
+    Instead, use the following API endpoints:

-    - `list`
-    - `count`
-    - `get`
+    * `/api/v1/audit/list`
+    * `/api/v1/audit/count`
+    * `/api/v1/audit/$ID`

+    These API calls are currently available but not yet officially documented and may change in future releases.